 More expensive homes are leading to savings trouble among potential homebuyers

-The rising cost of homes is keeping would-be buyers renting.
+The rising cost of a down payment on a house is keeping would-be buyers renting.

 Zillow says renters are having trouble saving for a down payment, making buying a home costly and more difficult.